AlexGalays/abyssa-js/README.md

 }).init('people/33');
 ```

-During init, the following callbacks will be called:
+During init, `enter` will be called.
-- enter
-- update

-Later, if the router moves to 'people/44', the following callbacks will be called:
+Later, if the router transitions from 'people/33' to 'people/44', only `update` will be called.
+If an `update` callback wasn't specified,
-- update
+`exit` then `enter` would have been called in succession.

 #### data: Object
 Custom data properties can be specified declaratively when building the state.